 As for the colour scheme, greens and blues create a sense of calm - especially more muted tones such as pastel shades, duck egg blue and ‘eau de nil’.

 The position of seating is very important in a living area.
 Some designers would say the layout of the room should be balanced and symmetrical, but I don’t mind it being a little different.
 Generally you need to have a good flow.
 Having a focal point in the living room can help to direct the layout of the furniture.
-For example, the focal point in my living room is the fireplace so to draw attention to it I’ve placed an attractive mirror over the top.
+For example, the focal point in my living room is the fireplace, and to draw attention to it I’ve placed an attractive mirror over the top.

 To create that really cosy and comfortable feeling you can add a nice rug under the coffee table, with lots of cushions.
 Bookshelves with all of your favourite books and some family photographs will accentuate that nest-like feeling.
 The same applies to the bedroom.
 You should avoid bare floors in the bedroom as you’ll want something soft under your feet when you get out of bed.